-As far as an entitlement, your injury occurs at a certain time with a certain employer.
+As far as entitlement to benefits goes, your injury occurred at a certain time with a certain employer.
 That specific injury is forever tied to that employer and their insurance company.
 There is no requirement that an injured worker must continue employment with this employer to receive entitlement to workers’ compensation because that entitlement is established at the time of injury.
-For that reason, an injured worker can quit the same day as the injury, but he or she will still receive any medical treatment that is required from the on the job injury.
-(This, of course, assumes that the injury occurred in the course of and arising from employment and was properly reported to the employer).
+For that reason, an injured worker can quit the same day as the injury, but he or she will still receive any medical treatment that is required from the on the job injury (assuming that the injury occurred in the course of and arising from employment and was properly reported to the employer).

 Insurance companies understand the requirements of Malueg and will use it to their advantage.
 Many insurance companies have employers make light-duty offers as soon as a doctor provides a release.
 They do this knowing that some people will refuse, and no benefits will be owed.
 It is important to note that this offer must be “reasonable” to qualify, but insurance companies give great latitude in making the determination of whether the offer was reasonable.
 Even if you are able to prove that such an offer was not reasonable, then it may be months or even years to recover those funds.
 Workers’ compensation proceedings generally take several months at a minimum, and sometimes, it can take much longer depending on the complexity of the case and the caseload at the Industrial Commission.

-If you are in a situation where you have been offered light duty, and you are unsure whether you will be able to do the job, I recommend attempting the job.
-If the job is impossible due to pain or for some other reason, I instruct my clients to immediately ask their employer to let them go to the doctor to get their restrictions updated.
+If you are in a situation where you have been offered light duty work, and you are unsure whether you will be able to do the job, it is always advisable to attempt the your employer to let you go to the doctor to get your restrictions updated.
 It is important to tell the doctor what specific activities your employer offered and explain why you cannot do these activities.
 Doctors (unlike employers) are under an ethical obligation to limit harm to their patients, and most will accommodate specific requests to modify restrictions.
 If there is a pattern of issues with light duty (or if the employer is simply ignoring the doctor’s recommendations), most doctors will simply take the injured off work completely until it is appropriate.

-If you have any questions about the requirements of light-duty, your best bet is to contact a knowledgeable attorney about the issue.
+If you have any questions about the requirements of light-duty work, your best bet is to contact a knowledgeable attorney about the issue.
 Give us a call or contact us through our online form today.